LegalizeAdulthood/fotd/README.md

 Most of the PAR files have already been rendered as high-resolution 1600x1200 images at the link above.

+# Grouped by Volume

+Les St. Clair grouped together all the Fractal of the Day par files and formulas and grouped them by volume, one volume per year.
+These are more convenient for browsing/loading the entire collection.
+These parameter and formula files are in the grouped directory.

 # Contributing Missing Dates

 If you have PAR files for dates not represented here (2003 through 2016 are